viveksinghUB/GoogleInterviewPrep/Readme.md

 ````

 4. Permutation of all character in a string

     `Put entries in HashSet, before printing check if its already present, if not add and print.`

+5. Disadvantages of using static variable in JAVA

+    Static variables defined at global scope of the class and so they also refereed as class member.
+- You can not control creation and destruction of static variable.
+Usefully they have been created at program loading and destroyed when program unload.
+- Since static variable are class member, all threads tries to access them has to be  manage.
+- If one thread changes value of a static variable that can possibly break functionality of other threads.
+- They donot reflect the true behaviour of OOP concept.

+6. Given a list of ordered distinct integers from [0-99] summarize missing elements in string format.

+Input: [0,1,2,50,52,75]
+Output: "3-49,51,53-74,76-99"